 There are many gray areas in the debate over how to measure service quality.
-The argument regarding the gaps (SERVQUAL), perception only (SERVPERF) and EP approach to measure service quality is still unresolved as there are valid issues and suggestion on either side of this debate.(Senthilkumar and Arulraj,2011).
+The argument regarding the gaps (SERVQUAL), a perception only (SERVPERF) and EP approach to measuring service quality is still unresolved as there are valid issues and suggestion on either side of this debate [10].

-The general view appears to be that, SERVQUAL, SERVPERF and EP were designed as generic measures of service quality that have cross- industry applicability.
+The general view appears to be that, SERVQUAL, SERVPERF, and EP were designed as generic measures of service quality that have cross-industry applicability.
 Hence, it is important to view the instrument, as basic "skeletons" that often require modification to fit the specific application situation and supplemental context-specific items.